 What is a Trademark?

-Simply put, a trademark is how we distinguish one business from another.
+A trademark is any word, slogan, symbol, design, or any combination of these that identifies the source of a business’s goods and services and distinguishes them from the goods and services of another party.
 The main purpose of a trademark is to prevent consumer confusion by ensuring two similar businesses do not operate under the same name or symbol.

 Differences Between a Trademark, a Patent, and a Copyright

 Trademarks, patents, and copyrights are all forms of intellectual property, but they apply in a wide variety of different ways.

 - Trademark: Trademarks are designed to differentiate one business from another.
 They ensure that consumers are never confused about who they are doing business with and that business owners do not face unfair competition from similar companies using the same or similar names or logos to theirs.
 Trademarks need not be registered with the federal government but may be approved for 10 year periods.

 - Patent: A patent is a right granted to an inventor by the federal government that permits the inventor to exclude others from making, selling or using their invention for a period of time.
 Patents come in three categories: utility patents, design patents, and plant patents.
 They are generally valid for twenty years.